complate/complate-ssg/README.md

 };
 ```

-Here's a list of complate-ssg's default values for reference:
+Here's an approximation of complate-ssg's default values for reference:

 ```javascript
 let referenceDir = process.cwd();